UNBOOKABLE.

 01POINT · SCALE

 Five rooms in a century-old Williamsburg townhouse.
 B&B format, no front desk, no concierge, no room service.
-Backyard becomes wedding venue June-September; weekends sold out months ahead.
+Backyard becomes wedding venue June-September; weekends book out far ahead.

 02POINT · AUDIENCE

 No published Instagram signal but 113,000 followers.
 The audience is design-press readers and Williamsburg-aesthetic-aware Brooklyn-clubhouse seekers.
-Direct-only filters last-minute travellers; founder Porter dinners are mailing-list-only.
+The direct-first model filters last-minute travellers; founder Porter dinners are mailing-list-only.

 03POINT · VARIANCE

-Five rooms in main townhouse plus Tree House (separate 2-bedroom satellite, full-house rental from $1,100/night).
+Five rooms in main townhouse plus Tree House (separate 2-bedroom satellite, full-house rental at a premium).
 Claw-foot tub rooms vary by floor; Tree House is the privacy upgrade.

 04POINT · COMPETITION